Difficult Bible Quiz about the Physical Bible

 This Bible math means that the son is two years older than his father.

-Very Perplexing.
+Very perplexing.

 2 Chronicles 21:20.